tanna-1/py-http-server/README.md

 5. **MinimizeMiddleware**
    Minimizes HTML, CSS, JS and JSON responses.
 Not recommended for production use.

+5. **EnforceHTTPSMiddleware**
+   Redirects all HTTP requests to HTTPS URLs, optionally adds HSTS header to all responses.

 ### Routers
 > [!NOTE]
 > `CodeRouter` is a base class and cannot be used on its own.